Ault Alliance and Ecoark Holdi - GuruFocus.com

 Milton “Todd” Ault, III, the Company’s Executive Chairman, stated, “The launch of BITNILE.COM has been many years in the making and we are proud of the progress that Douglas Gintz and his team have made.
 We look forward to introducing to the stockholders of both Ault and Ecoark what we believe is a new product and experience, the first of its kind, and I look forward to sharing more on February 28, 2023.
 We look forward to our launch on March 1, 2023.”

-The Company invites the public to register for the initial launch using this link, https%3A%2F%2FBitNile.com%2F.
+The Company invites the public to register for the initial launch using this link, https://BitNile.com/.
 Those signing up prior to the launch will be granted a future reward with details to follow.

 Beyond the virtual, BitNile.com’s team of expert experience curators will craft unique real-world adventures, such as events where users will be able to dine with celebrities, go behind the scenes at NYC Fashion Week, explore off-grid Patagonia on horseback, or have naming rights to a stadium.